40 Best Louisiana Recipes From Louisiana Woman Blog

 How To Boil Crawfish: With Helpful Tips

 Eating crawfish is a Cajun's delight, so with that said, it's my pleasure to share our family's methodology on How To Boil Crawfish.
-Here's my top-rated recipe on everything you need to know for a crawfish boil with helpful tips and a short video on peeling those tasty tails.
+Here's a top-rated recipe with everything you need to know for a crawfish boil, plus helpful tips and a short video on peeling those tasty tails.
 So, allons'!
 (That means let's go!)

 Easy Boiled Shrimp Recipe